Last Updated: August 27, 2014

 SECTORAL REPORT | April, 2014

-The number of new launches in the residential segment during the first quarter of 2014 has increased by 43 per cent at 55,000 units across eight major cities.
-Bengaluru recorded the largest number of units launched at an increase of 22 per cent at 16,838 units, followed by Mumbai and Chennai, according to a report by Cushman & Wakefield.
+In the residential segment, the number of new launches in the first quarter of 2014 has increased by 43 per cent at 55,000 units across eight major cities.
+Bengaluru recorded the largest number of units launched, an increase of 22 per cent at 16,838 units, followed by Mumbai and Chennai with new launches at 10,698 units and 7,436 units with a growth rate of 93 per cent and 191 per cent respectively, during the first quarter.

 A committee on Streamlining Approval Procedure for Real Estate Projects (SAPREP) was constituted by the Ministry of Housing & Urban Poverty Alleviation (MHUPA) to streamline the process of seeking clearances for real estate projects.